Skip to main content

 Authentication

-Streamkap handles token exchange and refresh automatically — you just provide your Client ID and Client Secret (as headers in remote mode, or environment variables in local mode).
-See API Tokens for how to create them.
+• API token — a Client ID and Client Secret, passed as headers in remote mode or environment variables in local mode.
+See API Tokens.

 Keep your Client Secret safe.
 If compromised, delete the token from the API Tokens page and create a new one.